Business Purchase Acquisition Financing: Strategies Successful Buyers

 Senior debt is a type of loan that takes priority over other types of financing that might be required to complete your purchase.
 Acquisition term loans are typically 3-5 years from an amortization perspective and can have either fixed or variable interest rates.

-To reduce repayment risk these loans often utilize collateral such as assets and intangibles and might even include real estate owned by the business.
+To reduce repayment risk, these loans often utilize collateral such as assets and intangibles and might even include real estate owned by the business.

 BUSINESS LOAN COVENANTS

-Senior lenders such as banks will often have restrictive repayment terms around the financing which might reflect a shorter-term as well as financial covenants and the maintenance of other loan conditions such as debt and cash flow ratios.
+Senior lenders such as banks will often have restrictive repayment terms around the financing, which might reflect a shorter-term as well as financial covenants and the maintenance of other loan conditions such as debt and cash flow ratios.

-So if your transaction is ' asset-light ' it can still be structured around cash flows and projected future income based on historical norms.
+So if your transaction is ' asset-light,' it can still be structured around cash flows and projected future income based on historical norms.
 Business lenders focus on the ability of the company to pay back a loan from cash inflows and profits to firms that have the right combination of debt and equity.

 CASH FLOW LOANS / CASH FLOW FINANCE

-Mezzanine/cash flow finance business loans are subordinate to senior lenders but are always available to companies that exhibit good management, a track record of profits, and the ability to generate cash flow.
-The Business Development Bank is one good source of mezzanine funding.
-In some cases, a private equity firm might provide financing on larger transactions on a target company.
 Small business acquisition loans can often be accomplished via a government-guaranteed loan via the federal government Canada Small Business Financing Program which comes with competitive interest rates.
 Small business acquisition financing for franchises is often funded through the government SBL loan.

 ASSET-BASED LENDING ACQUISITION SOLUTIONS

-Asset-based lending is the most popular alternative to bank financing for funding a business acquisition via the concept of a leveraged buyout around the purchase price.
-Business purchasers use assets of a company as collateral and pay interest which fluctuates with the amount of financing drawn down.
+Asset-based lending is the most popular alternative to bank financing for funding a business acquisition.
+It involves a leveraged buyout around the purchase price.

-Asset-based lenders are prepared to take on more risk than traditional banks and can provide higher advances on receivables, inventory, and fixed assets that include machinery or commercial real estate. property.
-Interest rates from asset lenders vary based on a number of factors including quality and size of loan collateral, but in many cases advances on assets can be as high as 80-90%
+Interest rates from asset lenders vary based on several factors including quality and size of loan collateral, but in many cases, advances on assets can be as high as 80-90%

-The business credit score and personal finances around credit score/ personal assets, and credit history of the buyer are less important to 'ABL lenders' for someone looking to buy a business via an asset-based business line of credit facility.
+The business credit score and personal finances around credit score/ personal assets and credit history of the buyer are less important to ABL lenders for someone looking to buy a business via an asset-based business line of credit facility.

 SELLER FINANCING / OWNER FINANCING